 This is me.
 If someone else is at the front of the class, you are in the wrong room...

-PHY 712 Electromagnetism
+PHY 712 Electrodynamics

 Prof. D.L.
 Carroll